 Scotland is already experiencing the effects of climate change, such as warmer summers and wetter winters.

 Climate projections for the next century indicate that these trends will not only continue, but intensify.
 Read the latest summary for Scotland of the scientific information from the UK Met Office Climate Projections.

 Our climate change adaptation programme

 The second Scottish Climate Change Adaptation Programme (SCCAP) was launched in September 2019 and outlines how Scotland is preparing for the impacts of climate change over the period to 2024.
 It responds to the risks set out in the UK Climate Change Risk Assessment (UK CCRA) 2017, published under section 56 of the UK Climate Change Act 2008.
 The programme follows an outcomes-based approach, derived from both the UN Sustainable Development Goals and Scotland’s National Performance Framework.

 We have published annual reports on progress to Scotland’s adaptation programmes since 2015.
-The first two annual progress reports on the second SCCAP, the most recent one published in May 2021, can be viewed below:
+The annual progress reports on the second SCCAP, the most recent one published in May 2022, can be viewed below:

 The previous progress reports on the first SCCAP (which covered the period 2014 to 2019) can be accessed as follows:

 - fifth progress report 2019